People belonging to the Ultramarines, both on the Tabletop game, the animated film, and in the novel series by Graham McNeill.

 - The Strategist

-- Cyborg: Lost all four limbs and most of his body during the First Tyrannic War.
+- Cyborg: Older editions state that he lost all four limbs and most of his body during the First Tyrannic War, leading him to replace them with augmetic limbs and a bionic eye.

 - My Greatest Failure: Failing to kill M'kar, and simply binding it in the Indomitable.